 | DXO |

 |3.||Canon 7D II||APS-C||20.0||5472||3648||1080/60p||22.4||11.8||1082||70|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The K-3 indeed provides for movie recording, while the 10D does not.
 The highest resolution format that the K-3 can use is 1080/60i.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 10D and the K-3 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinder in the K-3 offers a wider field of view (100%) than the one in the 10D (95%), so that a larger proportion of the captured image is visible in the finder.
 In addition, the viewfinder of the K-3 has a higher magnification (0.63x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 10D, the Pentax K-3, and comparable cameras.

 One feature that differentiates the K-3 and the 10D is in-body image stabilization (IBIS).
-The K-3 reduces the risk of handshake-induced blur with all attached lenses, while the 10D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The K-3 reduces the risk of handshake-induced blur with all attached lenses, while the 10D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Pentax K-3 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.